kunxl-gg/Automating-Payments-Snap/README copy.md

   switch (request.method) {
 ```

 This code retrieves the current data stored in the Snap's state, and if that data is not set, initalizes it with an object containing an empty array for the address book: `{book:[]}`.
-Note that `await` is used because these `wallet.request` calls are normally asynchronous but they need to be executed synchronously here.
+Note that `await` is used because these `snap.request` calls are normally asynchronous but they need to be executed synchronously here.

 Next, add some code to store the name and address from the form before displaying the confirmation window: